Trump reverses course on Special Olympics funding cut after Betsy DeVos comes under fire

 "The Special Olympics will be funded, I just told my people," Trump said outside the White House.

-The president's announcement comes after his education secretary, Betsy DeVos, was grilled by congressional Democrats in two hearings this week over a proposal to eliminate all federal funding for the Special Olympics.
+The president's announcement comes after his education secretary, Betsy DeVos, was grilled by congressional Democrats in two hearings this week over the proposal to eliminate all federal funding for the Special Olympics.

 The Special Olympics is largely funded by private donations but receives $18 million a year in federal funds that the organization said it uses for school programs for students with disabilities.